 Confidentiality breaches: Whether intentionally or unintentionally, proprietary and confidential company information can make its way into the hands of your competitors.
 And if a former employee suffers a compromise of their accounts, you likely won’t know or be able to respond to the situation.

-Data breaches: U.S. data breach costs rose to an all-time high in 2021, averaging $4.24 million.
+Data breaches: U.S. data breach costs rose to a painful $9.44 million.
 It’s also notable how companies paid higher fines when remote work contributed to the breach.

 Prolonged response time: Finding an ex-employee’s access still enabled will limit the ability to respond with the appropriate expediency your company, employees, and customers expect.
 The extra amount of time spent investigating and responding to the threat can amplify the risk.